samanasevana/samanasevanasite/src/content/pages/updates.md

 _Updates as of 2025-05-07_

 Bhante has officially arrived in Scotts Valley!
 He's staying at the home of my parents for the time being located at 31 Taryn Ct, Scotts Valley, CA 95066.
+Please park outside the gate on the street and look for the sign that says "Bhante's Residence" - walk through the backyard and knock on the sliding glass door.

 Bhante is available most days from 6:00pm to 7:30pm for drop-in visits.
 On Uposatha days (May 5, 11, 19, 26), there will be a Dhamma talk and Q&A from 6:00pm to 8:00pm-ish.
 If you'd like to schedule a private meeting, or have any questions, please email [samanasevana@gmail.com](mailto:samanasevana@gmail.com).